jenishpatel/ExpancePro/README.md

 ## 💡 Using the Demo Data File

-This repository includes a `demo_data.csv` file so you can quickly and easily test all of the application's features.
+This repository includes a `expensepro_data.csv` file so you can quickly and easily test all of the application's features.

-1.  **Locate the File:** The `demo_data.csv` file is already included in the root of this project.
+1.  **Locate the File:** The `demexpensepro_data.csv` file is already included in the root of this project.
 2.  **Import into ExpensePro:**
     * In the app, navigate to the **Export / Import** panel.
-    * Under "Import Transactions," click "Choose File" and select the `demo_data.csv` file.
+    * Under "Import Transactions," click "Choose File" and select the `expensepro_data.csv` file.
     * Click the "Import from CSV" button.
 The app will be instantly populated with data for you to explore!

 ---